 Damage to the shoulder ligaments can cause significant shoulder pain.
 The capsule that supports the shoulder joint can also lead to a shoulder sprain or strain.
 Athletes who play sports are susceptible to this injury.
 The risk increases with extensive arm movements or shoulder to shoulder contact.

-Shoulder pain can be derived through numerous activity.
-However, regardless of the cause, shoulder pain is described only as an ache or sharp, stabbing pain emanating from the shoulder region.
+Shoulder pain originates through many activities.
+This can include sports or an injury from regular activities.
+Regardless of the cause, shoulder pain can cause a sharp, stabbing pain emanating from the shoulder region.

-The shoulder pain a patient is experiencing could be the result of a condition such as bursitis, osteoarthritis, a torn cartilage, tendon rupture or a rotator cuff injury.
-Many shoulder injuries are the result of irregular contact while playing sports.
-For instance, if a player makes contact with another athlete, and they land awkwardly on their shoulder, an injury is the most likely outcome.
+The shoulder pain a patient is experiencing could be the result of a condition.
+Conditions may include bursitis, osteoarthritis, a torn cartilage, tendon rupture or a rotator cuff injury.
+Many shoulder injuries are the result of sports injuries.
+Irregular contact while playing sports or landing on your shoulder can lead to injury.

-The best way to deal with a shoulder injury, especially one caused by playing sports, is to consult with a doctor.
-If you are experiencing shoulder pain, and you are not sure what caused it, book an appointment with Dr. Bob Meyer today.
-Dr. Meyer is at the Spinal Rehab and Sports Medicine clinic, and he can help you get to the bottom of your pain.
-He will create a custom treatment plan that will ensure you are back to full health, and playing the sport that you love again.
+The best way to treat a shoulder injury, especially one caused by playing sports, is through sports medicine.
+Sports injury treatment from a sports medicine doctor is a natural way to recover from injuries that cause shoulder pain.
+If you are experiencing shoulder pain, book an appointment with Dr. Bob Meyer today.
+Dr. Meyer is at the Spinal Rehab Sports Medicine clinic, and he can help you get to the bottom of your pain.
+He will create a custom sports injury treatment plan that will ensure you are back to full health and playing the sport that you love again.